 Article 2.
 Adoption; Amendment; Repeal; Severability.

 2.01.
 Adoption.
 This Ordinance is adopted by Tribal Council Resolution # 14-0723-220.

+a.
+Resolution # 17-____-___, amending the Ordinance to increase the number of business days for the Preliminary Investigation.

 2.02.
 Amendment.
 This Ordinance may be amended in accordance with the procedures set forth in the Administrative Procedures Act – Ordinances, Ordinance #04-100-07.